Skip to content

 • Meibum expression: grade 2 or higher on the Shimazaki classification is considered abnormal4)

-• Ocular surface: conjunctival hyperemia, corneal and conjunctival epithelial damage with fluorescein staining
+• Ocular surface: conjunctival hyperemia, corneal and conjunctival epithelial damage on fluorescein staining

 Light microscopy of epilated eyelashes

-Method: Epilate about 4 eyelashes from each upper and lower eyelid and observe under a light microscope with a coverslip.
+Technique: Epilate about 4 eyelashes from each upper and lower eyelid, and observe under a light microscope with a coverslip.
 In a study by Lee et al., adult and larval D. folliculorum were identified in all 9 cases2).

 Diagnostic criteria: Many reports consider 2 or more mites per 4 eyelashes as pathological1).